-The Sheriff’s Department operates 24 hours a day, seven (7) days a week, with a highly dedicated staff of approximately 70 full time employees.
-We currently have 10 part-time employees and seven (07) reserve deputies.
+The Sheriff’s Office operates 24 hours a day, 7 days a week, with a dedicated staff of approximately 65 full time employees.
+There are 7 part-time employees and 9 reserve deputies.

-The Sheriff’s Department has 22 full-time officers (including the Sheriff) and two part time deputies.
+The Sheriff’s Office has 22 full-time officers which includes the Sheriff and two part time deputies.
 The assignment for those officers is as follows:

 - Chief Deputy

 - 3 Road Sergeants

 - 1 Crime Scene Evidence Tech

 - 1 narcotics officer assigned to the DEA in Fort Wayne